Chocolatey

 What is Chocolatey?

-• Package management: Chocolatey allows users to create, manage, and distribute packages, making it easy to install and update software.
+• Repository management: Chocolatey uses a repository-based system, making it easy to manage and update packages.

 Installation Guide